Kong/kong/README.md

 4. Delete the `/etc/kong` folder: `[sudo] rm -rf /etc/kong`

-  This is necessary just in case you have previously installed Kong with a package distribution.
+  This is necessary to remove the configuration file of the previous Kong installation at step 1.

 5. Run `make dev`